Hampton-Newport News Clamdiggers: History

-Minor league baseball began in Hampton in 1894, when the Newport News-Hampton Deck Hands joined the Virginia League during the season.
+Minor league baseball began in Hampton in 1894, when the Newport News-Hampton Deck Hands joined the Virginia League during the season, placing fourth.
 The team did not return to league play in 1895.

 In 1896, the Virginia League began play as a six-team league on April 16, 1896, with the Lynchburg Tobacconists, Norfolk Braves, Petersburg Farmers, Portsmouth Browns, Richmond Bluebirds and Roanoke Magicians as league members to begin the season.

 On August 13, 1896, the Petersburg Farmers moved to Hampton, Virginia with a 32–60 record to become the "Hampton-Newport News Clamdiggers" for the remainder of the season.
 Some sources refer to the team as the shortened "Hampton Clamdiggers."

 The "Clamdiggers" nickname corresponds with the history of the seafood industry in the Hampton region.
 With its location on Chesapeake Bay, the seafood available locally has been a major industry in Hamtpton, beginning after the conclusion of the Civil War.

 On August 20, 1896, Roanoke disbanded from the Virginia League, with Lynchburg disbanding two days later on August 20.
 This left the league with four remaining teams.

 The Clamdiggers finished the remainder of the season schedule in last place.
 After a 7–30 record while based in Hampton, the team ended the season with an overall record of 39–90 record, playing the season under managers Jimmie Breen, George Kelly and Charles Boyer.
 The Clamdiggers ended the season 48.0 games behind first place Richmond.

 The Virginia League folded after the 1896 season.
-Hampton next hosted the 1900 Hampton Crabs, who played as members of the six–team, Class D level Virginia League.
+Hampton next hosted the 1900 Hampton Crabs, who played as members of the six–team, Class D level Virginia League, joined in league play by the Newport based Newport News Shipbuilders.